 More often than not, the initial attempt at online learning is based entirely on PowerPoint-based training or a simple text document.
 Transferring content from any of these formats to an online platform is an art as the delivery changes completely.

 What may work great in traditional classroom settings may ultimately fail in eLearning environments.
 A lecturer can stop and talk through a PowerPoint presentation to an in-person audience — but online or on mobile devices, this content will likely lose the audience quickly.

-Instead of simply transferring content, consider how you will instead transform it to best serve the needs of your users.
+Instead of simply transferring content, consider how you will instead transform it to best serve the needs of your online learners.

 Here are a few points to consider to help content stay as effective as it was in its original form:

-- Avatars: Assigned characters can interact with students throughout your course.
+- Characters: These can interact with students throughout your course.
 Also, they can also be leveraged to determine comprehension of the material.

-- Assessments: Adding assessments throughout the course will be helpful in testing the student’s knowledge and give them a sense of achievements as they continue to complete milestones on their journey.
+- Assessments: Adding assessments throughout the course will be helpful in testing the student’s knowledge and give them a sense of achievement as they continue to complete milestones on their journey.

 Transferring content to an online platform is a great exercise for any instructor or organization to brush up on what’s really essential and how it can best be communicated to anyone who is in need of the skills being shared.

 - Guide to Converting Classroom Training To eLearning